krille-chan/powerchat/README.md

 * (String) jid:	The user’s JID.
 This may be a bare JID, or a full JID.
 If a node is not supplied, SASL OAUTHBEARER or SASL ANONYMOUS authentication will be attempted (OAUTHBEARER will process the provided password value as an access token).
 * (String) pass:	The user’s password.
 * (Function) callback:	The connect callback function.
 * (Integer) wait:	The optional HTTPBIND wait value.
-This is the time the server will wait before returning an empty result for a request.
+This is the time the server will wait befor returning an empty result for a request.
 The default setting of 60 seconds is recommended.
 * (Integer) hold:	The optional HTTPBIND hold value.
 This is the number of connections the server will hold at one time.
 This should almost always be set to 1 (the default).
 * (String) route:	The optional route value.
 * (String) authcid:	The optional alternative authentication identity (username) if intending to impersonate another user.
 When using the SASL-EXTERNAL authentication mechanism, for example with client certificates, then the authcid value is used to determine whether an authorization JID (authzid) should be sent to the server.
 The authzid should not be sent to the server if the authzid and authcid are the same.
 So to prevent it from being sent (for example when the JID is already contained in the client certificate), set authcid to that same JID.
-See XEP-178 for more details.
+See XEP-178 for mor details.

 ### XMPP.disconnect ()